realwumbl3/codemeta/README.md

     <img src="./img/bannerJ.jpg"/>
 </div>

 CodeMeta lets you turn lightweight inline comment markers into linked Markdown fragments stored in your workspace.
-It adds colorful category "pills" in the editor gutter, auto-inserts stable numeric IDs, shows inline previews, and can summarize all fragments in a set.
+It adds colorful category "pills" in the editor gutter, auto-inserts stable numeric IDs, shows inline previews in the pill, and can summarize all fragments in a set.

 ### Why